 “Well, there is this buzz going around.”

-“More gossip about a new client?”
+“More gossip about that new client?”

 “Feels like something bigger,” Christine said.

-“Just a guess, but I think it has to do with all the changes happening in the world right now, like they’re getting ready to make a move.”
+“Just a guess, but I think it has to do with all the political changes happening in the world right now, like they’re getting ready to make a move.”

 “That’s happening at a lot of companies right now, including where I work.”